michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0042.md

 - n: the quality of being orthodox (especially in religion)
 - n: a belief or orientation agreeing with conventional standards
 ### Family
+- orthodoxy: orthodoxies, unorthodoxy+
-orthodoxy: orthodoxies, unorthodoxy+;orthodox: orthodoxest, orthodoxly, orthodoxy, unorthodox;unorthodoxy: unorthodoxies
+- orthodox: orthodoxest, orthodoxly, orthodoxy, unorthodox
+- unorthodoxy: unorthodoxies
 ### Examples
 - It turns the page on a forty-year western economic orthodoxy - the liberal market consensus of Margaret Thatcher and Ronald Reagan.
 - “Silence” argues against orthodoxy, but its messenger is too pallid.